JuliaTime/TimeZones.jl/docs/conversions.md

 ## Parsing strings

-`ZonedDateTime` parsing extends the functionality provided by `Base.Dates`.
+`ZonedDateTime` parsing extends the functionality provided by `Dates`.
 If you haven't already it is recommended that you first read the official Julia manual on [Date and DateTime](https://docs.julialang.org/en/stable/manual/dates/#Constructors-1).
 The `TimeZones` package adds `z` and `Z` to the list of available [parsing character codes](https://docs.julialang.org/en/stable/stdlib/dates/#Base.Dates.DateFormat):

 | Code | Matches              | Comment                                          |
 |:-----|:---------------------|:-------------------------------------------------|